amandalin047/brainhack-ntu/README.md

 In the Windows start menu search bar, type `Python` to see which versions you have installed.
 If it's already 3.11, skip to section [Python packages via PIP](#python-packages-via-pip); if not, read on to install Python 3.11

 ### Python 3.11 official installer
-Go the the [official Python website](https://www.python.org/downloads/release/python-3115/).
-Select "Windows installer 64-bit" (if an error occurs and the installation fails, your devic is on a 32-bit processor, so switch to "Windows installer 32-bit").
+Go to the [official Python website](https://www.python.org/downloads/release/python-3115/).
+Select "Windows installer 64-bit" (if an error occurs and the installation fails, your device is on a 32-bit processor, so switch to "Windows installer 32-bit").
 After the installer file has been downloaded, double-click on the file to run it.
 In the pop out window, check off ☑️ "Install launcher for all users (recommended)" and ☑️ "Add Python 3.11 to PATH", then click "Install Now".

 <img src="https://github.com/amandalin047/brainhack-ntu/blob/main/screenshots/screenshot1.png" alt="Python Intsaller for Windows" width="300">